By the Shores of Time

 “Shit,” he uttered as Celeste helped him up.

 “You’re bleeding,” she noted the splinters and cuts along his forearms.

 “That’s the least of my worries right now.”

-“The only way is up,” he caught his breath.
+“The only way is up,” he said.

-“And then what?” she questioned.
+“And then what?” she asked.

 “What are you planning?” she asked.